riflechess/riflechess.github.io/stp/summaries/PCIARC_Meeting_-_Arlington_Hills_Community_Center,_1200_Payne_Ave,_Saint_Paul,_MN_55130.md

 ---
-titl: PCIARC Mting - Alingtn Hills Cmmunity Cnt, 1200 Payn Av, Saint Paul, M 55130
+title: PCIARC Meeting - Arlington Hills Community Center, 1200 Payne Ave, Saint Paul, MN 55130
-dat:
+date:
 ---
-#### Mting Inf
+#### Meeting Info
-**Typ:** PCIARC (Planning Cmmissin f th Intnighbhds Assistan Rvitalizatin Cmmitt) Mting **Pups:** T disuss vaius mmunity dvlpmnt pjts and initiativs in th Alingtn Hills nighbhd **Dat/Tim:** [Inst Dat and Tim]
+**Type:** PCIARC (Planning Commission of the Interneighborhoods Assistance Revitalization Committee) Meeting **Purpose:** To discuss various community development projects and initiatives in the Arlington Hills neighborhood **Date/Time:** [Insert Date and Time]
-**Latin:** Alingtn Hills Cmmunity Cnt, 1200 Payn Av, Saint Paul, M 55130
+**Location:** Arlington Hills Community Center, 1200 Payne Ave, Saint Paul, MN 55130

-#### Summay
+#### Summary
-Th mting vd sval tpis latd t mmunity dvlpmnt in th Alingtn Hills nighbhd. tabl disussins inludd:
+The meeting covered several topics related to community development in the Arlington Hills neighborhood.
+Notable discussions included:

-* Th ppsal f a nw mmunity gadn n th n f Aad Stt and Payn Avnu.
-Th ppsal was mt with nthusiasm fm sidnts wh s it as an pptunity t bautify th aa and pmt sustainability.
-Hwv, sm nns w aisd abut th ptntial impat n lal paing.
+* The proposal for a new community garden on the corner of Arcade Street and Payne Avenue.
+The proposal was met with enthusiasm from residents who see it as an opportunity to beautify the area and promote sustainability.
+However, some concerns were raised about the potential impact on local parking.
-* A disussin n impving stt lighting in th nighbhd, patiulaly alng Aad Stt.
-Rsidnts ptd instans f a ba-ins and th safty nns du t inadquat lighting.
-Th ity agd t install nw lights and inas maintnan fquny.
+* A discussion on improving street lighting in the neighborhood, particularly along Arcade Street.
+Residents reported instances of car break-ins and other safety concerns due to inadequate lighting.
+The city agreed to install new lights and increase maintenance frequency.
-* A qust fm a lal businss wn f assistan with vitalizing th mmial aa n Payn Avnu.
-PCIARC mmbs disussd pssibl initiativs, suh as faad gants and mating ffts, t suppt small businsss in th nighbhd.
+* A request from a local business owner for assistance with revitalizing the commercial area on Payne Avenue.
+PCIARC members discussed possible initiatives, such as facade grants and marketing efforts, to support small businesses in the neighborhood.

-Th ppsal f th mmunity gadn was appvd with nditins t addss paing nns.
-Th stt lighting impvmnt plan is xptd t bgin sn, pnding mpltin f an nvinmntal assssmnt.
+The proposal for the community garden was approved with conditions to address parking concerns.
+The street lighting improvement plan is expected to begin soon, pending completion of an environmental assessment.